Mysttic/AIDemon2/README.md

 ## Configuration
 ![image](https://github.com/user-attachments/assets/e1ee3862-3ab2-42a0-b7a0-cdde14dfd650)
-Once we receive the key from the **io.net** platform, in the application settings we paste the API key required for communication with this platform.
+Once you receive the key from the **io.net** platform, in the application settings you must paste the API key required for communication with this platform.

-If we want the communication with the AI ​​model to proceed on the basis that in the received response we are to receive a ready-to-execute script, we must define the content of the instruction that will be sent to the model before sending the actual message from the user.
+If you want the communication with the AI ​​model to proceed on the basis that in the received response you will receive a ready-to-execute script, you must define the content of the instruction that will be sent to the model before sending the actual message from the user.
 In the Instruction Prompt field, you can freely define the content at your own discretion, an example of the instruction content:

 ```
 Your task is to write scripts in the given scripting language, the purpose of which is to perform operations in my Windows system.
 Your answers should contain only ready code that can be pasted into the script and run.
 You are not to provide any confirmations, explanations or anything other than the code you are to write.
 You can include additional information in comments in the script.
 In each script, add a short comment at the beginning describing the script.
 ```

-The platform provides many different AI models that we can communicate with, in the AIModel field we have this list available to choose from.
-If the user wants to change the model, they can freely change it here.
+The platform provides many different AI models that you can communicate with, in the AIModel field you have this list available to choose from.
+If you wants to change the model, you can freely change it here.

-If we want the AI ​​to generate scripts for us, we must specify in which language it should write them.
-In the Programming Language field, there is a selection list available, we must select the language before starting communication.
+If you want the AI ​​to generate scripts, you must specify in which language it should write it.
+In the Programming Language field, there is a selection list available, you must select the language before starting communication.

 ## How to use

 ![image](https://github.com/user-attachments/assets/76a8c988-dcbf-459a-a574-a52c60e66167)
-Once we have everything set up, we can start communicating.
-We write a message and click 'send'.
-Depending on the model, we wait some time for a response, after receiving it, it will be added to the list in the chat window.
-In the window with the response, we can see the information about which model sent us this response, it will be the same model that we selected in the settings.
+Once everything is set up, you can start communicating.
+Just write a message and click 'send'.
+Depending on the model, you might wait some time for a response.
+After receiving it, it will be added to the list in the chat window.
+In the window with the response, you can see the information about which model sent us this response, it will be the same model that you selected in the settings.

 ![image](https://github.com/user-attachments/assets/aee88303-6368-42d9-ae23-97b3b0aa9273)
-After receiving the response, we can open the message by double-clicking on it, which will cause the message editing window to slide out on the right.
+After receiving the response, you can open the message by double-clicking on it, which will cause the message editing window to slide out on the right.

-Here we can trigger the script to run, making any necessary corrections to the code.
-We run the script by clicking on the run icon, which causes the code to be transferred from the edit field to the script file, which is then run, the result of its operation will be visible in the console window after it has finished.
+Here you can trigger the script to run, making any necessary corrections to the code.
+Run the script by clicking on the run icon, which causes the code to be transferred from the edit field to the script file that is run.
+The result of operation will be visible in the console window after it has finished.

 ## Disclaimer
 The authors of the solution are not responsible for the quality and content generated by the AI models, and do not take responsibility for the effects of invoking scripts generated by it.